ACROSS-Lab/GAMA-Code-Generator/README.md

 ```
 python ./gradio-inference.py
 ```
 - **ii.
-Or you can run it on Google Colab/Jupyter Notebook** by following each steps in file named `gradio-inference.ipynb` or `prompting-format-gradio-interface` in `./inference/ipynb` directory.
+Or you can run it on Google Colab/Jupyter Notebook** by following each steps in file named `gradio-inference.ipynb` or `prompting-format-gradio-interface.ipynb` in `./inference/ipynb` directory.

 ------
 ## Finetuning use your own data